Yellow bus from Bridgetown

 A second section inside the gully has been reserved for other wild plants found on the island which require less sun and more shade.

 In 2015 a group of university students took cuttings from plants found in Turner’s Hall Wood.
-Many of these cuttings were successfully grown and when ready will be transplanted to the gully. (pic of students and bit more info about what they collected)
+Many of these cuttings were successfully grown and when ready will be transplanted to the gully.

 More island-wide collections are planned.